wtsi-hgi/olly-maersk/README.md

 Fields where no data currently exists will contain a dash (`-`).

+### Sharding Expectations

+The status report cannot know the expected number of shards for a given workflow task, as this information is determined upstream by Cromwell's parsing and execution of the respective WDL.
+To this end, the reporting script will look for a file named `.expectations` in the working directory from which it's run, to provide additional annotations, insofar as they exist (i.e., if this file is not present, or incomplete, then the report will reflect that).
+The `EXPECTATIONS` environment variable may be set to override the location of this file.

+Said file may take two forms:

+1. A plain-text file, tab-delimited with one record per line, with the following fields:

+   * Workflow name, per the workflow WDL;
+   * Task name, per the workflow WDL;
+   * Expected number of shards (or `-` for a scalar job, which is assumed for missing records).

+   For example:

+       JointCalling    SplitIntervalList    -
+       JointCalling    ImportGVCFs          50
+       JointCalling    GenotypeGVCFs        50

+2. An executable (i.e., with the `+x` permission bit set) that generates the above to standard out, taking no input arguments.

 ## To Do...

 - [ ] Status executive summary script